Men’s Health Awareness

-Men are also affected by their hormone balance, and their overall health can be affected so find out how to help here.
+Men are also affected by hormone balance, and their overall health reflects that, so here’s how to help.

 It is not widely known that men produce both progesterone and oestrogen: they make oestrogen in both their adrenals and testes and progesterone levels in men remain fairly constant until they reach their sixties or even seventies.

 Due to the increased levels of oestrogen exposure environmentally and through the food chain this leads to a similar effect as in women – they put on weight.

 Hormonal changes do not occur in all men, but when they do they are generally related to a rise in their oestrogen levels.

 This accounts for the lowered sperm count of the current generation compared to their grandfathers, the new phenomenon of ‘man breasts’ and feminizing effects observed in men where they may also need to shave less often and for the rising number of of young boys showing these symptoms.

 The drop in progesterone levels is important.
 We know that progesterone has a protective effect against the stimulating effect of oestrogen in women.
 It has the same protective effect in men against the stimulating effects of testosterone and di-hydrotestosterone.